Azure/ResourceModules/docs/wiki/ModulesDesign.md

 - (Azure DevOps) `/.azuredevops/pipelineTemplates/module.jobs.deploy.yml`
 - (GitHub) `/.github/actions/templates/validateModuleDeployment/action.yml`

-It uses several helper scripts that can be found in `/utilities/pipelines/resourceRemoval`
+It uses several helper scripts that can be found in the `/utilities/pipelines/resourceRemoval/helper` folder
 ## Create a specialized removal procedure

 You can define a custom removal procedure by **modifying the resource types removal sequence** and by **defining a custom post-removal action**.
 The two are independent and you can act on one or both.